test-spec-tech/bci-notes/ideas.md

 ## 6. Discussion

-### 6.1 What the Three Experiments Collectively Prove
+### 6.1 What the Three Experiments Collectively Test

 The experimental pipeline presented here addresses the three critical gaps preventing artificial memory creation in humans: